atuttle/blog/blog/2022/til-typescript-object-indexing.md

 > Element implicitly has an 'any' type because expression of type 'string' can't be used to index type '{}'.

-We can use the `any` type and call it a day, but that has deletirious effects downstream in the app, as TypeScript won't really know what to expect, and so it's not really offering us much (any? (heh)) benefit when working with this data after it's been massaged.
+We can use the `any` type and call it a day, but that has deleterious effects downstream in the app, as TypeScript won't really know what to expect, and so it's not really offering us much (any? (heh)) benefit when working with this data after it's been massaged.
 So it would be nice if we knew how to properly type this.

 So here's the answer, given a name only to help it syntax highlight and make sense: